mdolab/pyhyp/doc/index.rst

 `volCoef`             `float`  Coefficient used in point-Jacobi local volume smoothing algorithm.
 Typically this
                                value is 0.16 and need not be modified.
 Use more `volSmoothIter` for stronger local smoothing.

-`volBlend`            `float`  The gloabl volume blending coefficinet.
+`volBlend`            `float`  The global volume blending coefficient.
 See the :ref:`Theory<pyhyp_theory>` section for more information.
-                               This value will typically be very small, especially if you widely varrying cell sizes.
+                               This value will typically be very small, especially if you widely varying cell sizes.
 			       Typically values are from ~0 to 0.001.
 Default is 0.0001

 `volSmoothIter`       `int`    The number of point-Jacobi local volume smoothing iterations to perform.
 Typical values
                                are ~5 to ~25.
 Default is 10.

 `kspRelTol`           `float`  Tolerance for the solution of the linear system at each iteration.
 Typically :math:`1\times 10^{-8}`
                                is sufficient.
-Ver dificult cases may benefit from a tigher convergence tolerance.
+Very difficult cases may benefit from a tighter convergence tolerance.

 `kspMaxIts`           `int`    Maximum number of iterations to perform for each step.
 Default is 500 which should be sufficient
                                for most cases.